Beginner Wrestlers: Don't Get Stuck on the Technique

 Technique is overwhelming

 If you feel like what you are learning at wrestling practice is overwhelming and there is too much information, choose one or two techniques to focus on.
 When technique, live, and conditioning are moving quickly at practice, it may not provide enough time to commit a something new to memory.
 Repetition is key to muscle memory, so get extra help from a coach and grab a partner to keep practicing the new technique.
 Your body and your subconscious will pick up on the technique and positioning long before your active consciousness will.
-So be patient and let your body pick commit it to memory for good.
+So be patient and let your body commit it to memory for good.

 Create your athletic base